Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-The MEE audio M6 Sport Wired Earbuds combine high-performance dynamic drivers with an IPX5 sweat-resistant design and adjustable memory wire earhooks, delivering powerful sound and a secure, comfortable fit.
-Compatible with all 3.5mm devices and equipped with multiple ear tip sizes plus a carrying case, these earbuds are engineered for durability and versatility—perfect for intense workouts, daily commutes, and active lifestyles.
+The MEE audio M6 Sport Wired Earbuds combine dynamic drivers for enhanced bass and clear sound with an IPX5 sweat-resistant design and adjustable memory wire earhooks for a secure, comfortable fit.
+Compatible with all 3.5mm devices, they come with multiple ear tip sizes and a carrying case, making them the perfect durable, versatile audio companion for intense workouts and everyday use.

 | ASIN | B0038W0K2K |